 - Applying easy touch up tools and luminous photo filters to your pic

-- Saving to PicMonkey Hub or your computer
+- Saving to PicMonkey Hub or exporting to your computer

 - Swapping your edited photo into one of our holiday templates